cert-ee/cuckoo3/docs/src/about/terminology.md

-!!! error "In the works"
+!!! info "In the works"

     This section is under works and first revision should be published soon